akowiz/micro.navbar.plugin/README.md

 BUGS
 ----
-- When opening a Makefile, I am able to display the navbar.
-- When several tabs are open, opening navbar change the name of the tab.
-If several navbar are running, more sidebar are open, it gets messy quickly.
 - When closing all nodes in a lua program, the Objects root got zapped, and reapered only when main buffer is saved.

 TODO